A new park design for Century Gardens has been created, and we’re looking for your feedback on it.

 Preferred concept for Century Gardens

 Century Gardens is a recognized historic resource and was originally developed in 1975 to celebrate Calgary’s Centennial, and the landscape is an abstraction of the nearby Rocky Mountains and Foothills.
-Now nearly 40 years old, the park’s mechanical and electrical equipment, and some above ground features are reaching the end of their lifecycle.
-These lifecycle upgrades has given Parks an opportunity to explore the park further and create a redevelopment plan for its overall use.
+At 40 years old, the park’s mechanical and electrical equipment, and some above ground features are reaching the end of their lifecycle.
+These lifecycle upgrades have given Parks an opportunity to explore the park further and to create a redevelopment plan for its overall use.
+Lifecycle and site preparation work will occur in 2016.
+Further updates will be posted as details become finalized.

 Thank you to everyone who completed the online survey providing feedback on the draft concept for the redevelopment of Century Gardens.
 The survey was available from September 3 – October 15, 2014.
 Survey results and a summary report are now available.
 Please check back for updates as work progresses.